Medical centre services

 Once you have been examined, your GP or nurse may refer you to another health professional in the medical centre, local hospital or outpatient department.
-Your GP will discuss this fully with you and you will be provided with all the details you need at your medical centre.
-You can also find more information about hospital appointments in the your hospital visit area of the website, and contact details / directions in the our partner hospital pages.
+Your GP will discuss this thoroughly with you, and you will be provided with all the details you need at your medical centre.
+You can also find more information about hospital appointments in the outpatient's area of the website, and contact information/directions in our partner hospital pages.

-There are some services that you may be used to in the UK that are not available in BFG, such as district nursing and some other specialist community services.
+There are some services that you may be used to in the UK that are not available in British Army Germany (BAG), such as district nursing and some other specialist community services.
 As a result, some conditions may require families to be posted back to the UK.
-This is dependent on the support that an individual and / or their family require and is reviewed on a case by case basis and in discussion with the patient and / or their family.
+This is dependent on the support that an individual and their family need and is reviewed on a case by case basis and in discussion with the patient and their family.